BenderRobotics/bretina/README.md

 After the installation, add path to the `tesseract.exe` to your system `PATH`.

+For the best OCR performance install the slower, but more accurate datasets `tessdata_best` (https://github.com/tesseract-ocr/tessdata_best).
+In the Tesseract installation directory, remove directory `tessdata`, place extracted `tessdata_best` and rename to `tessdata`.

 ## Building Bretina from the source

 If you want to build Bretina from the source, you need to clone the repository first.